333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Maurice M. Suh is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 He is Co-Chair of the firm’s Sports Law Practice Group and is a member of the Litigation Department and its White Collar Defense and Investigations and Crisis Management Practice Groups.
 He focuses his practice on business litigation and the representation of clients in conjunction with white collar, compliance and related government enforcement actions.

 Mr. Suh has appeared before numerous state and federal courts in conjunction with pretrial, trial and appellate proceedings, as well as domestic and international arbitration matters.
 He has handled litigation matters in cases involving class actions, mortgage-backed securities, securities litigation, false claims act matters and business torts.
-Mr. Suh was selected for the Los Angeles Business Journal’s “Best of the Bar” for Litigation list and the Daily Journal’s “Top 100 – California’s Leading Lawyers” list.
-In 2016, he was named to Los Angeles Business Journal‘s “Most Influential Minority Lawyers in Los Angeles” list.
+Recently, Mr. Suh was selected by his peers to be included in the 2019 edition of The Best Lawyers in America.
+He was also selected for the Los Angeles Business Journal’s “Best of the Bar” for Litigation list and the Daily Journal’s “Top 100 – California’s Leading Lawyers” list.
+In 2016, Mr. Suh was named to Los Angeles Business Journal‘s “Most Influential Minority Lawyers in Los Angeles” list.
 He has been named among the nation’s leading attorneys for the Criminal Defense: White Collar category in The Best Lawyers in America® since 2010.

 Mr. Suh has previously served as Deputy Mayor of Homeland Security and Public Safety for the City of Los Angeles.
 In that capacity, Mr. Suh had oversight over all homeland security and public safety issues for the City of Los Angeles, including the Port of Los Angeles and Los Angeles World Airports.
 As Deputy Mayor, Mr. Suh developed the Office of Homeland Security and Public Safety, which has responsibility over the Los Angeles Police Department, Los Angeles Fire Department and the Emergency Preparedness Department and their combined 17,500 employees and $1.7B budget.